 Critical misconfigurations include:

 OAuth token exploitation has emerged as a primary attack vector.
 Malicious applications request excessive permissions that users casually approve, granting attackers persistent access to critical systems without triggering security alerts.
+The 2025 Salesloft Drift OAuth supply-chain attack exposed more than 700 organizations by leveraging stolen tokens from a single trusted third-party integration.

 Recent incidents demonstrate how compromised third-party applications can lead to enterprise-wide breaches.
 When a single integration is compromised, attackers gain access to multiple connected services through trusted relationship chains.